 - Prepare and administered comprehensive cost estimates, menu proposals, and rental orders.

-- Organize and directed all aspects of menu development including preparing proposals, managing final menus, and ensuring complete and accurate execution of event life cycle.
+- Organize and directed all aspects of menu development including preparing proposals, managing final menus, and ensuring the complete and accurate execution of the event life cycle.